of graduate employers say relevant experience is essential to getting a job with them

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.

-Academic: A relevant HND or a foundation degree in the areas of Hospitality or Tourism, with 240 credits.
+Academic: A relevant HND or a foundation degree in the areas of Hospitality, Tourism or Events, with 240 credits.

 Academic: European and International qualifications studied in a relevant subject matter will also be considered.
 Applicants will need to have achieved 120 ECTS or equivalent (European Credit Transfer).